 We will not charge you for handling your complaint.

 You can contact us about your complaint via the methods listed below.
 We will generally acknowledge receipt of your complaint as soon as we receive it (e.g. if you're on the phone with us or in one of our stores).
-If you contact us by other means, such as by letter, we will call you or write back to you within 48 hours to acknowledge receipt.
+If you contact us by other means, such as by letter, we will call you or write back to you within 2 working days to acknowledge receipt.

 Mobile Products/Services (including Premium Services)

 Call: 133 937